twobeers75/TRANSECT/README.md

 The outputs from TRANSECT are likewise grouped into 3 categories and returned in three folders in the working directory from where the program is executed

 **01-Stratification**
-The stratification process produces 2 tables, and 3 plots.
+The stratification process produces 2 expression and stratification tables, and 3 descriptive plots.

-1. GOI_exp_raw_OG.tsv contain the raw original expression (TPM) data for all gene/s of interest
-2. GOI_exp_with_strat.tsv contains the same data sorted with additional columns relating to the participants ranking score, percentiles and quantile values.
-3. TPM_histogram.html or TPM_Boxplot_Sina.html or TPM_Scatter.html, all which plot data from the two tables above differently depending on the chosen TRANSECT mode in an attempt to describe the distribution of gene expression across the cohort participants
-4. TPM_N-T_boxplot.html which shows the distribution of expression partitioned by disease state when available
-5. TPM_strat_boxplot.html which plots the low and high strata participants resulting from the stratification process

 **02-DE**
-The DE analysis produces many tables and plots most easily described as follows.
+The DE analysis produces many tables and plots typical of an expression analysis.

-1. DE Setup – design.tsv and gene_raw_expression_data_cpm.csv
-2. DE QC – bcv and mean_var.png plots as well as the MDS-Plot.html in the glimma-plots folder
-3. Normalised expression tables - gene_normalised_expression_data_cpm.csv (also in log form)
-4. DE result tables - High_Vs_Low _de_sigFC.csv and top_tags.csv
-5. DE result plots - High_Vs_Low_volcano.png and High_Vs_Low_heatmap.png as well as an interactive version of the volcano plot in the glimma-plots folder
-6. The glimma-plots folder containing the interactive web plots and associated data

 **03-Enrichment**
-The 2 enrichment analyses result in the production of two folders each with a separate collection of tables and plots.
+The enrichment analyses (GSEA when selected and WebGestalt) result in the production of two folders each with a separate collection of tables and plots.

-1. GSEA

-   When selected, this folder contains the output folders from running GSEA against the Hallmark as well as the Curated MSigDB collections respectively.
-Within each folder, users can open the index.html file to access and interact with the results in a web browser.
-In addition, the results are summarised and provided in tabular form (.csv) as well as interactive form (.html)

-   GSEA input data – 3 text files used for the GSEA analysis are saved in the top-level folder.
-The default GSEA method used by TRANSECT is the pre-ranked method.
-Input for this analysis can be found in the .rnk file.
-Provided but not used by TRANSECT are alternate GSEA input files (.cls and .txt).

-2. WebGestalt

-   The ORA results are presented in six folders; two each for disease, gene ontology and pathway enrichment, for up and down regulated genes separately (when available).
-Within each folder, users can open the .html file to access and interact with the results in a web browser.

 ## Manual

 <span id="#manual"></span>

-...
+The TRANSECT manual with further details and useful information can be found in the MANUAL folder.

 ## Publication